 I spent my first five years teaching every subject.
 Although I enjoyed history, science and language arts (that last one, in particular), my heart was always in graphing functions ;).
 We were departmentalized as a school, and although we rotated responsibilities each year, I always made sure that I was teaching math (some years teaching two or three different levels).
 When I decided that I wanted to make the switch to secondary school, I knew that it would be to be a math teacher.

 As I mentioned before, my second love has always been reading/language arts.
 When we are taught to be reading teachers, we are taught about the value of ‘think alouds’ and of modeling the thoughts of a fluent reader.
 I’ve always wondered why it’s uncommon to think of teaching math with this same philosophy.
 Reading is presented as the art of making connections between your lived experience and the text.
 Conceptual understanding of math is often viewed as a mysterious, innate talent.
 It does not have to be this way.
-My goal is for math to be viewed as an art as well, the art of making connections between your experience and the visual nature of mathematical concepts.
+My goal is for math to be viewed as an art as well, the art of making connections between your experience and the patterns that form the foundation of mathematical concepts.

 Ashleigh, Math Facilitator